 If you prefer to go ziplining, we recommend El Santuario Canopy Adventure (who we used), but you can see a longer list in our article Things to Do in Manuel Antonio.

-We did this ziplining tour in Manuel Antonio in the morning, which has two advantages over doing it in the afternoon: temperatures are cooler and the group size is the smallest of the day (our tour had 15 people; midday there could be 30 to 50 people on a tour).
+We did a ziplining tour in Manuel Antonio in the morning, which has two advantages over doing it in the afternoon: temperatures are cooler and the group size is the smallest of the day (our tour had 15 people; midday there could be 30 to 50 people on a tour).

 Afternoon: Rainmaker Park